kwgoodman/la/doc/source/intro.rst

 zscore, demean, lag** as well as typical Numpy methods like **sum, max, std, sign, clip**.
 NaNs are treated as missing data.

-Alignment is automatic when you add (or subtract, multiply, divide) two larrys.
+Alignment by label is automatic when you add (or subtract, multiply, divide) two larrys.

 You can archive larrys in HDF5 format using **save** and **load** or using a dictionary-like interface: